extragoodlabs/security-workshop/README.md

 An API gateway is an application that sits in front of the API and acts as a single entry point that routes client API requests to your backend microservices.
 It is useful for adding additional security controls without needing to modify the backend microservices themselves.

 We'll use an API gateway to handle ingress (incoming) HTTP requests to our cluster.
-Then use it to add security features, such as `fail2ban`, which can protect against denial-of-service attacks.
+Then use it to add security features, such as request rate limiting, which can protect against credential-stuffing attacks.

 K3s comes with a reverse proxy and HTTP ingress controller called Traefik.
-It has an ecosystem of middleware plugins for extending the capabilities of the proxy to add gateway functionality.
+It has a library of middleware plugins for extending the capabilities of the proxy to add gateway functionality.

 Let's configure the cluster to use the gateway:
 ```shell